santidev95/mon-tools/README.md

 - **MonTools OS**: `/os` (or click "Try MonTools OS" on the homepage)

 ## Tool Details & Usage

-### ERC-20 Token Deployer
-- Deploy a new ERC-20 token with customizable name, symbol, initial supply, and (optionally) capped supply.
-- Supports different token profiles (e.g., basic, capped).
-- After deployment, a link to the transaction on Monad Explorer is provided.

 ### ERC-20 Inspector
 - Enter any ERC-20 contract address to view its name, symbol, and decimals.